Deep Brain Stimulation for Parkinson Disease: New Chapter in Treatment

 Should I go for DBS?

-A commonly asked question by patients with Parkinson disease is whether DBS is suitable for them.
-In general, you should consider DBS if any of the following statements in the checklist below applies to you:
+A commonly asked question by patients with Parkinson disease is when they should have DBS procedure.
+In general, you should consider DBS for Parkinson disease if any of the following statements in the checklist below applies to you:

-• You need to take medication more and more often.
+- You need to take medication more and more often (increasing dose of medication).

 The DBS surgery is a minimally invasive procedure which involves two parts: